SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 >
 > 7.2.1 Renewable energy share in the total final energy consumption

-This target is interpreted to cover research about increasing the use of renewable energy.
+This target is interpreted to cover research about use of renewable energy.
 This includes research about the transition of energy systems to renewables (e.g. research discussing transitions, access, incentives, policies), research about increasing the use/share, research about bringing of technology into use (e.g. commercialisation, scaling up, investment), and research about reducing reliance on fossil fuels.
 Basic research on renewable energy technology is not included, unless it also discusses increasing the global share (or mechanisms to increase it).

 This query consists of 3 phrases.